 By being involved in this program, you will have the opportunity to:

-- Develop your communication, presentation and networking skills
+- develop your communication, presentation and networking skills, and

 The Matching Process

-The program runs on a yearly cycle from April until October with the approximate time-frames as follows:
+The program runs on a yearly cycle from April until October: